rbrusnicki/gameplay_data_collector/README.md

 ## Important Notes

+- This tool is designed specifically for Windows and uses Windows-specific APIs
 - The program creates a new log file for each session
 - The logger efficiently tracks key states to minimize log file size
 - Screenshots can consume significant disk space when enabled